 Chemistry is the science of matter.
 This may sound simple, but chemistry is a complex and broad topic that broaches a wide variety of fields.
 From the core of the earth to the farthest reaches of the universe, chemistry is everything and everywhere.

-Computer science is the study of the storage, transformation and transfer of information.
+Computer science/information technology is the study of the storage, transformation and transfer of information.
 The field encompasses both the theoretical study of algorithms (including their design, efficiency and application) and the practical problems involved in implementing them in terms of computer software and hardware.

 Mathematics is the abstract science of number, quantity, and space, either as abstract concepts (pure mathematics), or as applied to other disciplines such as physics and engineering (applied mathematics).